Berlin Game

 Berlin Game is a 1983 spy novel by Len Deighton.
-It is the first novel in the first of three trilogies about Bernard Samson, a middle-aged and somewhat jaded intelligence officer working for the British Secret Intelligence Service (MI6).
+It is the first novel in the first of three trilogies about Bernard Samson, a middle-aged intelligence officer working for the British Secret Intelligence Service (MI6).
 Berlin Game is part of the Game, Set and Match trilogy, being succeeded by Mexico Set and London Match, and followed by the Hook, Line and Sinker trilogy and the final Faith, Hope and Charity trilogy.
 Deighton's novel Winter (1987) is a prequel to the nine novels, covering the years 1900-1945 and providing the backstory to some of the characters.

 Plot summary

-The time is the early 1980s.
-A highly placed agent in East Germany codenamed "Brahms Four" wants to come to the West.
-Brahms Four is one of Britain's most reliable, most valuable agents behind the Iron Curtain, and that he should be urgently demanding safe passage to the West sends a ripple of panic through the SIS.
-Bernard Samson, a former field agent, and now working behind a London desk, is tasked to undertake the crucial rescue.
-After all, it was Brahms Four who had once, nearly twenty years ago, saved his life.
+The book is set in the early 1980s, following a highly placed agent in East Germany codenamed "Brahms Four" (one of Britain's agents behind the Iron Curtain), who demands that he is urgently granted safe passage to the West.
+This request sends a ripple of panic through the SIS, and Bernard Samson (a former field agent now working behind a London desk) is tasked with assisting in the escape.
+It is revealed that Brahms Four had saved Samson’s life nearly twenty years earlier.